Best Value

 The country I live in has really bad water.
-So I’ve been using water filters for over seven years.
-And I’ve reviewed over fifty different models.
+So I’ve been using water filters for over eight years.
+And I’ve reviewed over 100 different models.

-The best inline water filters are inexpensive, easy to install, have a long lifespan, and are compatible with a wide range of refrigerators (and can be installed under a sink too).
+The best inline water filters are inexpensive (see #3 for a money-saving tip!), easy to install, have a long lifespan, and are compatible with a wide range of refrigerators (and can be installed under a sink too).
 And the ice and drinking water should taste great too!

-Our best inline water filter for ice makers, refrigerators, and undersink is: Culligan IC 4 EZ-Change Inline Ice Maker and Refrigerator Filtration System.
+Our best inline water filter for ice makers, refrigerators, and undersink is: Waterdrop 10UA Under Sink Water Filter System.
+It’s great value with an excellent lifespan.

 Our Choice: The Best Inline Water Filters

-- Waterdrop 10UA Under Sink Water Filter System (A Close Second)
+- Waterdrop 10UA Under Sink Water Filter System (Best Overall)

 - Camco 40043 TastePure (Best for RVs and Campers)